 Several studies show that multilingual children have superior cognitive ability and better concentration.
 They perform better on measures of analytical ability and concept formation.
 They are also more imaginative and better with abstract ideas.
 Getting familiarised with vocabulary and grammar rules strengthens a child's memory.

 Learning a second language improves a child's cognitive skills and concentration

 Studies published in the Annals of Neurology by the American Neurological Association show that learning a second or third language as a child, improves cognition later in life and delays the onset of dementia.

 Learning multiple languages boosts a child's self-confidence while also aiding social assimilation.
 For instance, if a child moves to another state in India or another country, it is much easier if he already knows the local language or picks it up quickly.

 Improved tolerance and better opportunities

 The benefits of speaking multiple languages are many.
-In India we are very fortunate to have many languages spoken around us.
-Encourage your child to learn new languages from friends and neighbours and open her ears to the wonders of new words.
+In India, we are very fortunate to have many languages spoken around us.
+Encourage your child to learn new languages from friends and neighbors and open her ears to the wonders of new words.

-Paresh Punjani, course coordinator at Alliance Francaise, Ahmedabad, explains how French is taught at his institute
+Paresh Punjani, the course coordinator at Alliance Francaise, Ahmedabad, explains how French is taught at his institute.